AI-powered Cyber tabletop exercise tool - Research, design & MVP

 Using AI in cybersecurity training might worry customers due to security risks.
 2 clients said they can’t use AI tools for security reasons, but one said, “We don’t use anything that doesn’t have AI.”

-The rational behind the company health metrics, and evaluation criteria how transparent it will be.
+The rationale behind the company health metrics, and evaluation criteria how transparent it will be.

-Writing might be too much for some participants, one suggested voice-to-text-to-voice.
+Writing may be too much for some participants, one suggested voice-to-text-to-voice.

 🎨 Final screens